ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 an appropriate value may be determined from the differential privacy ({{dp}}) parameters in use, if any.

+### Relaxing Replay Checks

+Aggregators are required to defend against replaying reports and double collection (see {{replay-protection}} and {{batch-buckets}}).
+However, statistical analyses like contingency tables require aggregating individual measurements multiple times. e.g. to measure both how many times users used feature _a_ and then how many times they did so while in geographical region _b_.

+DAP does not support doing this, but it is not necessarily unsafe.
+Deployments that extend DAP to support this type of analysis will have to consider several additional problems:

+- How many times can an individual measurement be collected without violating the contributor's privacy?
+- Are the aggregators in the deployment capable of tracking not just whether a measurement has been collected, but how many times?
+- If an aggregation involves intersecting sets of measurements, is the resulting anonymity set large enough to protect individuals?

 ### Task Configuration Agreement and Consistency

 In order to execute a DAP task, it is necessary for all parties to ensure they